Laneham: Laneham drainage

-The Act appointed Drainage Commissioners, who met for the first time on 29 May 1769.
+The resulting act of Parliament appointed drainage commissioners, who met for the first time on 29 May 1769.
 Grundy became the engineer for the scheme, Buffery was the surveyor of works, and Kelk was the land surveyor.
 Grundy's plans for Sturton Sluice show a 12 ft waterway.
 Brickwork and masonry were erected by local contractors, while the major excavations were handled by Dyson and Pinkerton.
 Grundy changed the plans somewhat, as he decided that a drainage mill would be needed at Sturton.
 This had a 15 ft scoop wheel, and was completed in April 1770 by Henry Bennett from Spalding, at a cost of £458.
 The works were finished on time in May 1772, with the final cost amounting to around £15,000.
 Grundy visited the works at least seven times to ensure that his specifications were being met.
 The only known details of the scheme are preserved in Grundy's Report Books, which he spent the last few years of his life preparing.
 Running to 12 volumes and 4,000 pages, they were lost, but were re-discovered in the library at the University of Leeds in 1988.
 The Laneham Drainage scheme is covered in volumes 10 and 11.

 The drainage mill which pumped water from the Mother Drain into the Trent was replaced by a 43 hp steam-powered beam engine in 1847.
 It had a larger scoop wheel, which was 26.5 ft in diameter and 2.25 ft wide.
 It was scrapped in 1903, and has been replaced by an Allen-Gwynnes 24 in electric pump.
-With the passing of the Land Drainage Act 1930, most land drainage authorities were superseded by Internal Drainage Boards (IDBs), and the original scheme formed the central section of the Laneham IDB, who were responsible for 78.5 mi of drains and ditches, which helped to prevent flooding of 22.9 mi2 of low-lying land.
+With the passing of the Land Drainage Act 1930, most land drainage authorities were superseded by internal drainage boards (IDBs), and the original scheme formed the central section of the Laneham IDB, who were responsible for 78.5 mi of drains and ditches, which helped to prevent flooding of 22.9 mi2 of low-lying land.
 They maintained 10 pumping stations, which included those at the end of the catchwater drain and the Mother Drain.
+The main sluice was constructed in 1968 to prevent Trent water flooding into the beck.
 In April 2012, they amalgamated with the Newark, Kingston Brook, and Fairham Brook internal drainage boards to become part of the Trent Valley IDB.